Should You Encourage Your Child To Keep Secrets?

 During this age, it is important to discuss the consequences of your child’s actions, stressing that telling secrets can hurt another person.
 Conversations about empathy are essential as this is the age where children are learning who they can trust.
 Secret keeping is popular in preteens.
 Children begin to learn who spreads news throughout the classroom and who can keep information to themselves.
 Parents should engage their children in conversations about gossip and how it can be harmful.

 As always, safety should be emphasized.
-Parents need to be clear that if someone threatens to hurt themself or others, the secret must be shared immediately with an adult.
+Parents need to be clear that if someone threatens to hurt themselves or others, the secret must be shared immediately with an adult.
 If the child is unclear if the secret is a safety issue, they should always ask and check in with an adult.

 Children this age should understand the importance of secrets, says Dr. Lagges.
 However, safety can play a bigger issue at this stage since many kids are prone to peer pressure.
 Parents should not be upset if their teenager does not want to tell them everything, but they should continue to stress the importance of sharing information when safety is a concern.